Developing as a new teacher

 If you’re new to lecturing then you might also like to attend some of our workshops for tutors and demonstrators as these cover topics like lecturing.
 You could also come along to some of our short leanrning and teaching-themed workshops, which are short practical introductions to teaching topics.
 Some of the events from the Beltane Public Engagement Network may well also help with developing your teaching.

 You may want to begin an accredited programme or award focused on teaching in higher education.
 This is likely to be useful for your future career.
-To begin this process, if you are a new member of academic staff you are encouraged to participate in the two-day orientation to academic practice programme and to attend at least two optional courses.
+To begin this process, new members of academic staff are expected and encouraged to engage with professional development for learning and teaching and to consider working towards fellowship of the Higher Education Academy (HEA).

 For new course organisers, why don’t you join our Undergraduate Course Organiser Network to meet experienced colleagues and hear about events.
 Or if you work at taught postgraduate level, then we have our IAD Masters Networks which provides excellent learning opportunities.